renie26/CR_motion/README.md

 - PCA Dimensionality reduction (using ```sklearn```)

-#### Other Preprocessing Efforts
+#### Additional Work

-You can also find assisting scripts in this folder ```../feature/```, which perform various pre-processsing functions including original keypoint extraction using OpenPose and PoseNet, trajectory and joint angle calculation, data transformation, time-series calculation and harmonization for different similarity modelling approaches.
+You can also find assisting scripts in this folder ```../feature/```, which perform various pre-processing functions including original keypoint extraction using OpenPose and PoseNet, trajectory and joint angle calculation, data transformation, time-series calculation and harmonization for different similarity modelling approaches.

 ## Similarity Modelling

-The folder ```../similarity/``` contatins scripts for similarity modelling using different approaches.
+The folder ```../similarity/``` contains scripts for similarity modelling using different approaches.

 ### Classification